 Texting while driving is the cause of many different types of car accidents.
 The split-second effects of distracted driving can lead to serious or even permanent personal injuries.
 Texting while driving causes a driver to take attention away from the road to focus on the cell phone.
 This negligent action is absolutely high risk.

-Among the most common driving accidents caused by a distracted driver who is texting and driving in Birmingham are the following:
+Among the most common driving accidents caused by a distracted driver who is texting and driving in Alabama are the following:

 - Front- and rear-end car accidents